Pontifical and Promethean man: Symbolism

-Nasr used the term "Pontifical" in its etymological sense to convey that the human being is the gateway between Heaven and Earth, living on a circle of which he is always conscious and to which he strives to reach in his life.
-For Nasr, Pontifex is the "sacred man", who connects physical and spiritual realms, whereas Prometheus is the "profane man", the robber of fire from the dwelling of the gods.
-Nasr used the Prometheus image differently from Aeschylus and Shelley in Prometheus Bound and Prometheus Unbound.
-In these legends, he is portrayed as a hero, a demi-god or Titan who is prepared to endure endless torment in order to impart light to an ignorant and suffering humanity, even if it means defying the divine authority.
+Nasr used the term pontifical in its etymological sense to convey that the human being is the gateway between Heaven and Earth, living on a circle of which he is always conscious and to which he strives to reach in his life.
+For Nasr, the pontifex (see also the ancient Pontifex Maximus) is the sacred human that connects the physical and spiritual realms, whereas Prometheus is the "profane man," the robber of fire from the dwelling of the gods.
+Nasr used the Prometheus image differently from Aeschylus in Prometheus Bound and Shelley in Prometheus Unbound.
+In legends, Prometheus is portrayed as a hero, a demigod, or Titan prepared to endure endless torment to impart light to an ignorant and suffering humanity, even if it means defying the divine authority.
 In Nasr's perspective, however, the symbolism acquires a new meaning.
-Prometheus is portrayed as a thief of celestial fire, a rebel against the Divine, and a man who has lost sight of his own purpose.
+Prometheus is portrayed as a thief of celestial fire, a rebel against the Divine, and a man who has lost sight of his purpose.